Performance metrics

 Representative Performance for Various Data Sizes:

-Note: As you can see, the time taken increases with the row count, particularly for larger datasets (1 Lakh or more).
+Note: As you can see, the time taken increases with the row count, particularly for larger datasets (100K or more).
 This highlights the system’s performance when handling large datasets.

 Complete Performance Data Table